Ayurveda and Yoga Therapy Indus Valley Ayurvedic Centre

 Meditation simply means the state of awareness without the presence of thought, just pure and calm feel of the mind and emotions.

 Meditation is not something that should be done in a particular position at a particular time.
-It is a witness that must persist throughout the day in all activities.
-If u observe your body, mind emotions without reacting to it that itself becomes meditation.
-You can be in that state even while eating, talking, walking with constant observation of what’s happening to oneself.
+If you observe your body, mind and emotions without reacting to them that itself becomes meditation.